Which Product Is Right For You?

 - Suitable for the elderly and pregnant women

-- Helps tone lower body
+- Helps tone and strengthen lower body

 - Lower impact than running outdoors